isomerpages/moe-ast-moehc/_school-histories/Schools/Hua Yi Secondary School.md

 Today, Hua Yi aims to be a school for inculcating values, inspiring talents and impacting communities.
 The school’s core values are the four virtues of benevolence (仁), justice (义), wisdom (智) and togetherness (群).
 The school aspires to nurture their students to be passionate learners, resilient leaders, empathetic contributors and glocalised citizens, who are grounded in values and ready to make a difference to society.

-Hua Yi’s heritage lies in its nurturing of _xinyao_ (a genre of local Mandarin music) talent and bonsai cultivation.
-Hua Yians composed the award-winning _xinyao_ song ‘亲爱的你’, and the original compositions ‘华义人’ and ‘根在华苑’ have bonded different student cohorts.
+Hua Yi’s heritage lies in its nurturing of&nbsp;_xinyao_&nbsp;(a genre of local Mandarin music) talent and bonsai cultivation.
+Hua Yians composed the award-winning&nbsp;_xinyao_&nbsp;song ‘亲爱的你’, and the original compositions ‘华义人’ and ‘根在华苑’ have bonded different student cohorts.
 Hua Yi is the only school in Singapore with a bonsai garden, and many of the plants are between 30 and 50 years old.

 Hua Yians participate actively in sports and the performing arts.
 Girls’ volleyball is recognised as the school’s niche sport.
 In 2018, Hua Yi organised the Montage Aesthetics Concert to showcase its talents in aesthetics and the performing arts.